katherine-rock/boredom-busters/README.md

 ## API

-This app uses the Bored API 'type' endpoint to return an activity based on the type selected by the user.
+This app uses the Bored API 'type' endpoint to return an activity based on the type of activity selected by the user.

 https://www.boredapi.com/documentation#endpoints-type